eclipse-tractusx/puris/docs/user/User_Guide.md

 ![Forward notification modal](img/notification_forward.png)

-A user can also create a notification related to one the existing open groups by triggering the "FORWARD" button.
+A user can also create a notification related to one of the existing open groups by triggering the "FORWARD" button.
 This opens the creation modal.
 The following fields are pre-selected and read only:

 - Leading cause (same as the related notifications)